Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Municipalities, communities and organizations interested in getting grants through the CARES program are encouraged to apply through an online application process.

-The CARES program will run until 2018 and fund initiatives that create a measurable impact and align with one or more of the following program outcomes:
+The CARES program funds initiatives that create a measurable impact and align with one or more of the following program outcomes:

 - improving local business environment and/or regional economic collaboration